huynhnhathao/AerialSemanticSegmentation/README.md

 Image segmentation on the [Aerial Semantic Segmentation Drone Dataset](https://www.kaggle.com/bulentsiyah/semantic-drone-dataset) with a VGG16 encoder Unet in Keras.

-Here are some results on validation dataset, the middle is the prediction, the right is the ground true.
+Here are some results on validation set, the middle is the prediction, the right is the ground true.
 More information in the notebook.

 ![example1](README.assets/example1.png)